 Georgian cinema enjoyed a golden age from the late 1960s to the 1980s, when Georgian directors created dozens of films distinct from the general socialist-realist run of Soviet movies.
 They won international awards with brilliant visual imagery, lively characters and use of allegory, fable and dreams to provide a platform for people’s real concerns without upsetting the Soviet censors.
 Italian director Federico Fellini was a noted fan, praising Georgian cinema’s ability to combine philosophy with childlike innocence.

 Perhaps the greatest maestro was the Tbilisi-born Armenian Sergei Paradjanov, whose masterpiece The Colour of Pomegranates remains a staggering visual novelty and an extraordinary accomplishment of Soviet cinema.
 Tengiz Abuladze’s Repentance (1984) was a ground-breaking opening up of the Soviet past – a black portrait of a dictatorial politician clearly based on Stalin’s Georgian henchman Lavrenty Beria.
 Other leading directors included Otar Iosseliani (There Lived a Songthrush; 1970), Eldar Shengelaia (The Blue Mountains; 1983) and Giorgi Shengelaia (Pirosmani; 1969).

 Today home-grown Georgian cinema is making a comeback after the grim post-Soviet years, despite still-minuscule budgets.
-It gets a reasonable amount of screen time among the Hollywood stuff at Georgia’s few cinemas.
-The tragic conflicts of the 1990s and the massive societal change in post-Soviet Georgia figure directly or indirectly, in films such as Zaza Urushadze's Tangerines (a 2015 Oscar nominee), Levan Tutberidze’s A Trip to Karabakh (2005), Corn Island (2014), Tangerines (a 2015 Oscar nominee) and Dede (2017).
+It gets a reasonable amount of screen time among American blockbusters at Georgia’s few cinemas.
+The tragic conflicts of the 1990s and the massive societal change in post-Soviet Georgia figure directly or indirectly in films such as Since Otar Left (2003), A Trip to Karabakh (2005), Corn Island (2014), Tangerines (a 2015 Oscar nominee) and Dede (2017).
 Meanwhile 2019's And Then We Danced featured the first ever gay storyline in a Georgian film, something which caused predictable outrage at home, despite wowing audiences abroad.